8 Consequences of Non-Compliance in Healthcare

 The combined effort it takes to achieve compliance is exactly what makes it so difficult.
 Nevertheless, compliance is vitally important for your organization to thrive, especially in the highly regulated, high-risk healthcare industry.

 Now that you know about compliance, what is non-compliance?
-In general, non-compliance in healthcare is when individuals do not follow the rules, regulations, and laws that relate to healthcare practices.
+In general, non-compliance in healthcare occurs when healthcare organizations or employees fail to follow laws, regulations, or internal policies governing patient care and operations.

-When it comes to compliance in the healthcare industry, it helps to understand an important distinction between two key points: ordinary non-compliance versus gross negligence.
+When it comes to compliance in the healthcare industry, it helps to understand that there is an important distinction between:

 That is why it is so important in having strong policies and procedures in place.
 Doing so demonstrates that the organization put safeguards in place, even if those safeguards were not followed properly.